vike256/Unibot/README.md

 Colorbot/aimbot that works for both Raspberry Pi Pico W and Arduino Leonardo.
-The board acts as a mouse and gets instructions from host machine through internet.
+The board acts as a mouse and gets instructions from host machine.

 Hardware required:
 Arduino version: